evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

 angle = arctan( - (xB - xA)/(yB - yA) )
 ```

-Then it was a question of trying different points to test your implementation.
+Then it was a question of trying different points to test the implementation.
 But there are a few things I had to keep in mind with my implementation that I would like to share...

 # So...
 What did we learn from this code?

 First of all, the solution to this problem would be affected by the selection of the point, A or B, used as reference for further calculations.

-In my case I used the point A, but it is important to consider that I *always* left the point A to left of the point B, by sorting them by their x coordinates.
+In my case I used the point A as reference, but it is important to consider that I *always* left the point A to the left of the point B, by sorting them by their x coordinates.
 This is relevant.

 The other thing I did was to use the middle point of the segment AB as my reference to find the centers of the circles.
 Why?
 Because it is equidistant to each of the centers.
-That is because the middle point M is not only the middle point between A and B but also between the centers of the *circles with same radii*.
+That is because the point M is not only the middle point between A and B but also between the centers of the *any of the circles with the same radii*.
 Selecting the middle point in this case makes the caculations easier.

 # Final Remarks

-How my approach was different to the one given in the aforementioned solution?
+How my approach was different to the one given in the solution found in the Rosetta Code page?

 Well, first of all, I mentioned the relevance of the order of the reference points.
-The solution I posted won't care for that, so you would have different results if you invert the points.
+The solution in the Rosetta Code page is not taking that in consideration, so you might have different results if you invert the order of the points.

-What also makes the provided solution a bit tricky is that the reference point used to calculate the centers seems to be based on the first point of entry, point A in my case, which also makes more difficult the calculation of the necessary angles and the correct *dx* and *dy*.
-It is not impossible: it is only more difficult, and prone to error.
+What also makes the Rosetta Code solution a bit tricky is that the reference point used to calculate the centers seems to be the first point of entry (*p1* in that code), which also makes more difficult the calculation of the necessary angles and coordinates.
+Bear in mind that the approach was not per se wrong: it is only more difficult and prone to error.

 But it is up to you to try this or other approaches!
 There are *many* ways to approach this problem.
 Mine might be also incomplete, or even wrong.
 My invitation is for you to evaluate the existing one to this date (jul-2024) and see if you can improve that!
 I'm sure you can.
 I wish you happy coding!